japraj/mapEditor/readme.md

 ## Usage:

-- left click to place a cell
+- left-click to place a cell
-- right click to delete a cell (replace it with air)
+- right-click to delete a cell
-- scroll wheel to zoom in/out and arrow keys to move camera
+- mouse wheel to zoom in/out and arrow keys to move camera
-- space to save
+- space to download map as .json
 - q, w, e to select Dirt, Grass, and Resource blocks, respectively (subsequent left-clicks will place this cell type)
+- to expand the canvas, place a cell in the white area

 ## Installation